Pharmacology BSc (Hons)

 30 credits

-This module provides an opportunity to learn about the various chemotherapeutic agents used in the treatment of both infectious and neoplastic disease.
-Treatments for infectious diseases will cover drugs that have actions on bacteria, viruses, fungi and parasites, while the neoplastic disease therapy will include a range of different cancers, including both solid and blood cancers.
-The lectures will focus on the mode of action, side effects and mechanisms of resistance of both antimicrobials and anti-cancer drugs.
+This module provides you with an opportunity to learn about drug therapies used in the treatment of both infectious diseases and cancer.
+Treatments for infectious diseases will cover drugs that have actions on bacteria, viruses, fungi, and parasites, while the cancer therapies will include a range of different neoplastic diseases, including drug treatments for both solid and blood cancers.
+Your lectures will focus on the mode of action, side effects and mechanisms of resistance of antimicrobials and anti-cancer drugs, as well as the development of new drugs.

 Project (Bioscience)